In my previous post, I wrote about why I travel, and now I want to share what kind of travel I really like.

 I described my first visit to Paris in the previous post.
 On that trip, my friends and I devoured all the major sights: the Eiffel Tower, Arc de Triomphe, Champs-Élysées, the Louvre, a boat trip down the Seine.
 It felt like we were in the middle of things, we were where culture was.
 On my second visit, I bought a top and a ring in a boutique near the Sacré-Cœur – and I felt so sophisticated to have clothes from Paris!

-A few years ago, I spent a day there with my husband.
+A few years ago, I spent a day in Paris with my husband.
 We took the Eurostar from London, where we live, and after arriving in Gare du Nord, we walked in the direction of the river, stopping now and again as we pleased.
 After lunch, we wandered the Left Bank and stopped in a park somewhere to watch people play tennis and go about their lives.
 We managed to get into the Musée de l’Orangerie just before they closed, so we had 20 minutes in their magnificent Monet room, quietly taking in the Water Lilies.

 Rome blew me away and jumped high up on my list of favourite places: the depth of its history; the ancient remains; the romantic, vine-draped streets; the revelatory food.